 Not long ago, surgery meant a large, open incision and days in the hospital.
 With arthroscopy, however, your joint problems can be repaired on the same day using small incisions.
-David Junkin, MD, at Ani Medical Group in Hazlet and Old Bridge, New Jersey, has extensive experience performing arthroscopic procedures to diagnose and treat a broad range of joint conditions.
+At Ani Medical Group in Hazlet and Old Bridge, New Jersey, they have extensive experience performing arthroscopic procedures to diagnose and treat a broad range of joint conditions.
 To learn more about arthroscopy, call Ani Medical Group or schedule an appointment online today.

 Arthroscopy is a minimally invasive procedure performed to diagnose and treat problems affecting your joints.
 The procedure gets its name from a key piece of equipment, the arthroscope, which is as thin as a pencil and can be inserted through a small incision.
 As a result, you avoid the trauma of open surgery.